-Unfortunately I was only halfway there when the feeling got so much worse.
+Unfortunately, I was only halfway there when the feeling got so much worse.
 What had been anxious worry and suspicion turned quickly into terror.

 Desperately I swung my head back and forth to scan my surroundings.

-I was across from a park where a group of children were playing catch with their dad.
+I was across from a park where a group of children was playing catch with their dad.
 Some old men were playing chess under a tree and a busker on the road was strumming gently at an acoustic guitar.

 Nobody around was threatening at all.
 But I knew in the back of my skull that it was getting closer and it wouldn’t be long until it arrived.

 I knew then that the police couldn’t help me.
-So I turned up street, kicked off my high heels and began a full on sprint to the downtown cathedral.
+So I turned up street, kicked off my high heels and began a full-on sprint to the downtown cathedral.